Understanding, Treatment & Help

 - Frequent thoughts of death, suicidal ideation, and/or suicide attempts

 - Depression is the primary driving factor behind our nation’s suicide rate, claiming around 41,000 to 44,000 Americans per year (a rate of 1 every 12 to 13 minutes) according to stats in 2018.

 Fortunately, there is hope: depression is treatable, and many people living with this condition can lead productive and meaningful lives with proper depression treatment.

 We recognize and honor the fact that no two people have the exact same experience of life.
 To this end, our staff works tirelessly and patiently to find the right depression program for every individual person who walks through our doors.
 Depending on your needs, treatment may include:

 Our services have made significant differences in the lives of thousands of people from the Chicago area, and we’re confident we can help you or a loved one looking for compassionate and effective treatment, too.

-Do You Need Help Managing Adult or Teen Depression?
+Do You Need Help Managing Adult Depression?
 Contact Chicago Behavioral Hospital Today.
-If you are concerned about your mental health, please don’t hesitate to contact Chicago Behavioral Hospital today by calling (844)756-8600.
+If you are concerned about your mental health, please don’t hesitate to contact Chicago Behavioral Hospital today by calling (844) 756-8600.
 We offer free and confidential health assessments 24/7.